spangbur/OpenShift/README.md

 # OpenShift Agent-Based Installation
 The Installation below is based off of OpenShift 4.19.7.
 An Agent-based installation was chosen to quickly intergrate NVIDIA GPU's and external Dell PowerScale storage for PV creation

+##prerequisite
+DNS "A" and "PTR" or local host files entries made to support the installation

 ## Ubuntu Configuration

 Ubuntu version 24.04.3